v Chamber Music Conference - Faculty Biographies

 ANDREA SCHULTZ

-Schultz spends summers performing and teaching at the Kinhaven Music School, the Wintergreen Music Festival and Academy, and the Chamber Music Conference.
-She and her husband, cellist Michael Finckel, also curate a summer chamber-music series in a historic carriage barn in North Bennington, VT.
-A graduate of Yale University, the Cleveland Institute of Music, and SUNY Stony Brook, Schultz studied violin with Betty-Jean Hagen, Sydney Harth, Paul Kantor, Donald Weilerstein, and Joyce Robbins.
+Schultz spends summers performing and teaching at the Kinhaven Music School, the Wintergreen Music Festival, and the Chamber Music Conference and Composers’ Forum of the East.
+A graduate of Yale College, the Cleveland Institute of Music, and Stony Brook University, Schultz studied violin with Betty-Jean Hagen, Paul Kantor, Donald Weilerstein, and Joyce Robbins.
 She plays on a violin made in 1997 by Stefan-Peter Greiner.

 MASAKO YANAGITA